snowch/movie-recommender-demo/README.md

 ## Notebooks

-Start with [Step 00 - Project Overview](./Step 00 - Project Overview.ipynb) to read more about this project.
+Start with [Introduction](./notebooks/Introduction.ipynb) to read more about this project.

 You can import these notebooks into IBM Data Science Experience.
 I  have occasionally experienced issues when trying to load from a URL.
 If that happens to you, try cloning or downloading this repo and importing the notebooks as files.